eclipse-vertx/vert.x/core_manual_js.md

     server.close();

-The close is actually asynchronous and might not complete until some time after the `close` function has returned.
-If you want to be notified when the actual close has completed then you can pass in a handler to the `close` function.
+The close is actually asynchronous and might not complete until some time after the `close` method has returned.
+If you want to be notified when the actual close has completed then you can pass in a handler to the `close` method.

 This handler will then be called when the close has fully completed.

+    server.close(function(err) {
-    server.close(function() {
+        if (!err) {
-      log.info('The server is now fully closed.');
+            console.log("Close succeeded!");
+        }
     });

+If the listen failed, the `err` parameter will contain a Java exception object.

-If you want your net server to last the entire lifetime of your verticle, you don't need to call `close` explicitly, the Vert.x container will automatically close any servers that you created when the verticle is stopped.
+If you want your net server to last the entire lifetime of your verticle, you don't need to call `close` explicitly, the Vert.x container will automatically close any servers that you created when the verticle is undeployed.

 ### NetServer Properties

 NetServer has a set of properties you can set which affect its behaviour.
 Firstly there are bunch of properties used to tweak the TCP parameters, in most cases you won't need to set these:

-* `setTCPNoDelay(tcpNoDelay)` If `tcpNoDelay` is true then [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm) is disabled.
+* `tcpNoDelay(tcpNoDelay)` If true then [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm) is disabled.
 If false then it is enabled.

-* `setSendBufferSize(size)` Sets the TCP send buffer size in bytes.
+* `sendBufferSize(size)` Sets the TCP send buffer size in bytes.

-* `setReceiveBufferSize(size)` Sets the TCP receive buffer size in bytes.
+* `receiveBufferSize(size)` Sets the TCP receive buffer size in bytes.

-* `setTCPKeepAlive(keepAlive)` if `keepAlive` is true then [TCP keep alive](http://en.wikipedia.org/wiki/Keepalive#TCP_keepalive) is enabled, if false it is disabled.
+* `tcpKeepAlive(keepAlive)` if `keepAlive` is true then [TCP keep alive](http://en.wikipedia.org/wiki/Keepalive#TCP_keepalive) is enabled, if false it is disabled.

-* `setReuseAddress(reuse)` if `reuse` is true then addresses in TIME_WAIT state can be reused after they have been closed.
+* `reuseAddress(reuse)` if `reuse` is true then addresses in TIME_WAIT state can be reused after they have been closed.

-* `setSoLinger(linger)`
+* `soLinger(linger)`

-* `setTrafficClass(trafficClass)`
+* `trafficClass(trafficClass)`

 NetServer has a further set of properties which are used to configure SSL.
 We'll discuss those later on.